andrewtomanek/nutrition_calculator/README.md

 ## General info

-Pick predefined or create your own foods.
-Set your healthy daily calory limit.
-Add items to the Cart.
-Sum of nutrition values will be calculated and displayed in percentages and colors.
-Modify cart to accomplish optimal nutrition.
+Pick predefined or create your own foods.<br /> Set your healthy daily calory limit.<br /> Add items to the Cart.<br /> Sum of nutrition values will be calculated and displayed in percentages and colors.<br /> Modify cart to accomplish optimal nutrition.

 <br />
   <a href="https://github.com/andrewtomanek/zdrava_strava">